In Cisco Switches, it is configured to prevent Port Security layer 2 attacks, and unauthorized persons prevent from accessing the network.

 You can watch the video below to enable security settings for Switch’s ports and also subscribe to our YouTube channel to support us!

-In this article, we have discussed what the Cisco Port security is and how it is applied.
+In this article, we have discussed what the Cisco interface security is.
 If you want to configure this security more advanced, you can create and test a project on Packet Tracer or GNS3.
 Thanks for following us!